Alex-Costea/Wiles/docs/tutorial.md

 write_line(1 =/= 2) # outputs true
 ```

-These operations can be used with all object types, including `text` and even `truth` itself:
+These operations can be used with all object types, including `Text` and even `Truth` itself:

 ```wiles
 write_line("abc" = "abc") # outputs true